AScustomWorks/AS/README.md

 ### Delay Plus Stereo
 Stereo version of the Delay Plus module, with link switches for Feedback and Color parameters.
 If the respective switch is active, the left knob controls the changes for both left and right channels.

-V 0.6.7: First relase of this module.
+V 0.6.7: First release of this module.

 V 1.0.3: Now when the Feedback or Color channels are linked, the right knob reflects the setting from the left knob